Gamma-convergence of a shearlet-based Ginzburg--Landau energy: Abstract

 \section{Abstract}

 We introduce two shearlet-based Ginzburg--Landau energies, based on the continuous and the discrete shearlet transform.
 The energies result from replacing the elastic energy term of a classical Ginzburg--Landau energy by the weighted $L^2$-norm of a shearlet transform.
-The asymptotic behaviour of sequences of these energies is analysed within the framework of $\Gamma$- convergence and the limit energy is identified.
-We show that the limit energy of a characteristic function is an anisotropic surface integral and we demonstrate that its anisotropy can be controlled by weighting the underlying shearlet transforms according to their directional parameter.
+The asymptotic behaviour of sequences of these energies is analysed within the framework of $\Gamma$-convergence and the limit energy is identified.
+We show that the limit energy of a characteristic function is an anisotropic surface integral over the interfaces of that function.
+We demonstrate that the anisotropy of the limit energy can be controlled by weighting the underlying shearlet transforms according to their directional parameter.

 {\textbf{Keywords:} Shearlets, Ginzburg--Landau energy, $\Gamma$-convergence}

 {\textbf{AMS MSC2010}: 42C40, 65T60 (Primary), 49M25 (Secondary)}